Kweepa/SteppyBrowser/README.md

 ## License

-This project uses NAudio, which is licensed under the Microsoft Public License (Ms-PL).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Third-party libraries used in this project are licensed under their respective licenses.
+See [THIRD-PARTY-LICENSES](THIRD-PARTY-LICENSES) for complete license information for all dependencies.